EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

       valores
 ```

-A docker-compose file starts by **specifying the docker version
-compose** to be used.
+A docker-compose file starts by **specifying the version of docker compose** to be used.
 For this example we will use version 3.8.

 The services section is nested after the version.
-There can be as many
-as many services as we want; web framework, web server, database,
-documentation, cache, etc. Each service will have its own configuration variables and
-configuration variables and their respective values.
-That's it, it's that simple.
+There can be as many services as we want; web framework, web server, database, documentation, cache, etc. Each service will have its own configuration variables and their respective values.
+That's all, as simple as that.

 ### Service names

-The name we use for each service in our yml file will serve as a
-a reference for use in other services.
+The name we use for each service in our yml file will serve as a reference for its use in other services.

 For example, if a service is called "_db_", this is the name we should use in other applications to refer to a host or location.
-other applications to refer to a host or location.

 ```python
 # settings.py en Django